At first full workouts, MLB teams exercise caution and express hope

 “I’ve been a part of these conversations before we’ve been able to do it.
 Some of them, we were successful in being able to extend the players.
 Sometimes, we weren’t able to find that common ground,” said Scott, who also acknowledged that outfielder Michael Conforto will be a free agent after this season and that the Mets “want to see if something is there that makes sense for both sides.”

 Earlier Monday morning, Scott, team president Sandy Alderson and others addressed the Mets in a Zoom meeting — the kind of meeting that would normally take place in a crowded clubhouse instead of on screen.
-Scott said the message included the fact that “our expectation is to win a World Series.”
+Scott said the message included that “our expectation is to win a World Series.”
 Many teams likely received similar messages from their leadership Monday morning.
 Covid-19 precautions were an omnipresent reality at Day One of Mets camp, but they were hardly a source of focus.

 Lindor, for example, said that learning where the fields were and when stretch started were the most difficult adjustments he had to make.
 He also acknowledged that a post-covid baseball experiences — with fans pressing down from all directions and reporters huddled at lockers — could bring new challenges of its own for a player trading the relative quiet of Cleveland for the chaos of the New York media market.